Free Trial

 How does Brady compare to Powell Industries?

-Powell Industries (NASDAQ:POWL) and Brady (NYSE:BRC) are both industrials companies, but which is the better stock?
-We will contrast the two companies based on the strength of their analyst recommendations, earnings, institutional ownership, dividends, risk, profitability, media sentiment and valuation.
+Brady (NYSE:BRC) and Powell Industries (NASDAQ:POWL) are both industrials companies, but which is the better investment?
+We will compare the two companies based on the strength of their earnings, valuation, dividends, risk, profitability, analyst recommendations, media sentiment and institutional ownership.

 Brady has higher revenue and earnings than Powell Industries.
 Brady is trading at a lower price-to-earnings ratio than Powell Industries, indicating that it is currently the more affordable of the two stocks.